-We need cleaner air as soon as possible and have already started to make positive changes.
-The Government expects Birmingham, and a number of other cities, to introduce a Clean Air Zone (CAZ) from 2020.
+We need cleaner air as soon as possible and have already started to make positive changes, which include the introduction of a Clean Air Zone in the centre of the city.